slichtarge/readthedocs_tutorial/docs/source/index.rst

    usage
    api

-Lumache hosts its documentation on Read the Docs.
+Lumache hosts its documentation on Read the Docs!!